Kingsley James

-Kingsley Tyrone James (born 17 February 1992) is an English former football player and coach.
+Kingsley Tyrone James (born 17 February 1992) is an English football player and coach who plays as a midfielder for club Selby Town.

 A former Sheffield United youth team captain, he switched to Port Vale in the summer of 2011.
 He was loaned out to Chasetown in October 2011.
 He joined Hereford United on loan in January 2013.
 Port Vale were promoted out of League Two in 2012–13, and he left the "Valiants" to play for Hereford permanently.
 He represented England at semi-professional level.
 He switched to Chester in June 2014 and then to FC Halifax Town in July 2015.
 He played for Halifax in their 2016 FA Trophy final victory over Grimsby Town before he joined Macclesfield Town in July 2016.
 He played in Macclesfield's defeat at the 2017 FA Trophy final and then returned to Chester in June 2017.
 He spent the second half of the 2017–18 campaign on loan at Barrow after Chester were unable to pay his wages.
 He signed with Guiseley in July 2018 and played for the club in the 2019 West Riding County Cup final.
 He joined Gainsborough Trinity in May 2019.
 He switched to Hyde United in June 2020 and was loaned to Farsley Celtic in November 2020.
+He retired in September 2021 and came out of retirement five years later to play for Selby Town.